octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 The storage is an allocated memory space associated with a smart contract.
 It is the permanent data store for the smart contract.

 ### Entrypoints
 The entrypoints are the invocable functions of a smart contract.
-Executing an entrypoint takes some parameters and the current state of the storage, and returns a new modified storage and some operations. //TODO: what kind of operations? operations that have not be executed? or to be executed next? or what???
+Executing an entrypoint takes some parameters and the current state of the storage returns a new modified storage and some operations. //TODO: what kind of operations? operations that have not be executed? or to be executed next? or what???

 <NotificationBar>
   <p>

 **An operation** results from the invocation of a smart contract and represents the side effects on the Tezos network.
 The storage resulting from the invocation of a smart contract represents the side effects on the data related to the invoked contract.
-If the execution of an entrypoint produces operations (an ordered list of transactions) then they are sent and executed according to the order of the operations on the list.
+If the execution of an entrypoint produces an operation (an ordered list of transactions) then they are sent and executed according to the order on the list.
 //TODO: Unclear, I didn't understand a thing...

   </p>